angstypoo/um-image-sizer/README.md

  #### Resizing Methods
  There are two methods of resizing, zoom and center.

- "center" ensures that the larger of the two dimensions will expand to the container boundaries, while the smaller will be centered.
+ **center** ensures that the larger of the two dimensions will expand to the container boundaries, while the smaller will be centered.

- "zoom" ensures that the smaller of the two dimensions will expand to the boundaries of the container, while the larger will be cropped with the image remaining centered.
+ **zoom** ensures that the smaller of the two dimensions will expand to the boundaries of the container, while the larger will be cropped with the image remaining centered.

  #### usage exaple: